The all-trans band from northeastern Ohio out to conquer music and entertain your ears!

 Led by Natalie Martin's soaring alto vocals, and strongly elevated by a rich chorus of harmony (featuring new singers Jo Heil and Jasper Martin), DreamStates toured "SBHG" for the next whole year.
 In March of 2020, they released their long-awaited follow-up, "Something Borrowed, Something Groove" featuring the single "Hilltop Song (When The World Ends)" and its mind-bending music video, featuring the sci-fi short film "Pendulum" by DUST filmmaker Lauren Cooney.

 In the summer of 2022, vocalist Billy Pifflestock joined the band on high harmonies, and former vocalist Jasper Martin left the performing ensemble, but stayed on as the band's primary graphic designer and artist.
-Jasper also runs many of the band's social media accounts.
+Jasper also runs many of the band's social media accounts and keeps the website updated.

 Natalie, Madeline, Jo, and Billy are now working on the band's 10th album, adding choreography, and incorporating live-looping into their performances.